yunkunrao/tendermint.com/content/docs/internals/block-structure.md

 itself.
 This means it's necessary in order to perform any business logic, such as verifying and account balance.

+**Note** After the transactions are committed to a block, they still need to be processed in a separate step, which happens between the blocks.
+If you find a given transaction in the block at height `H`, the effects of running that transaction will be first visible in the `AppHash` from the block header at height `H+1`.

-**Note** The `AppHash` returned for the header at height `H` is the root hash of the merkle tree maintaining the state after all transactions from block `H-1` are applied.
-Like the `LastCommit` issue, this is a requirement of the immutability of the block chain, as the application only applies transactions *after* they are commited to the chain, recording the results in the next block.
+Like the `LastCommit` issue, this is a requirement of the immutability of the block chain, as the application only applies transactions *after* they are commited to the chain.

 ### Commit